electricimp/Salesforce/examples/SmartRefrigerator/README.md

 ### General

-- Your Wi-Fi network name (SSID) and password.
+- Your 2.4GHz 802.11n Wi-Fi network name (SSID) and password.
-- A smartphone (iOS or Android).
+- A smartphone or tablet (iOS or Android).
 - A computer with a web browser.

 ### Accounts